w3ctag/privacy-principles/README.md

 e.g.
 > As a target threat model, it describes not the current state of the Web including all current maybe-unwise APIs, but rather an end state that we hope to migrate to, and that new APIs should be held to.
 This is meant to be a plausible threat model: it doesn’t expect to remove any APIs or browser behavior that is deemed essential to the viability of the Web.

-Constiuencies we want representation from:
+Constiuencies we want representation and input from:

 * Browsers
 * Publishers / Web Sites
 * Civil society/privacy advocates
 * Adtech intermediaries
-* Privacy theorist or legalish
+* Privacy theorists or legalish
 * ?
 Emerging Web tech?
 (VR/AR/LM/Vehicles) ???

-Potential specific people:
-* Nick Doty
+* Web developers
-* Don Marti, Alex Cone (for adtech)
-* for theorist, ideas: Woodrow Hartzog, Lindsey Barrett, Helen Nissenbaum
-* Amy Guy (from TAG)
+* People who use the web
+* People representing marginalised communities on the web

 Input documents: